defold/doc/docs/en/manuals/extensions_best_practices.md

 # Best Practices

 Writing cross platform code can be difficult, but there are some ways to make it easier to both develop and maintain.
-Here we list some ways we at Defold work with cross platform native code and API's.
+In this document we list some ways we at Defold work with cross platform native code and API's.

 ## Defold code

 In the Defold engine we use C++ very sparingly.
 In fact, most code is very C-like.
 We avoid templates, except for a few container classes, due to the fact that templates both incurs a cost on compilation times as well as executable size.

 ### C++ version

-The defold source it built with the default C++ version of each compiler (See [Native Extensions - Best Practices](/manuals/extensions_best_practices#_)).
+The Defold source is built with the default C++ version of each compiler (See [Native Extensions - Best Practices](/manuals/extensions_best_practices#_)).

 We avoid using the latest features or versions of C++.
-Mostly because we already have what we need to build an game engine.
+Mostly because we already have what we need to build a game engine.
 Keeping track of the latest features of C++ is a time consuming task, and to really master those features will require a lot of precious time.

 It also has the added benefit for our extension developers that we keep a stable ABI.
+Also worth pointing out is that using the latest C++ features may prevent the code from compiling on different platforms due to varying support.

 ### Standard Template Libraries - STL